hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/optimistic-update-mutations/3-remove-todos.md

 ---
 title: "Remove todos - mutation"
-metaTitle: "Mutation to delete todos | GraphQL React Apollo Hooks Tutorial"
+metaTitle: "Mutation to delete todos | ReScript React Apollo Tutorial"
 metaDescription: "GraphQL Mutation to delete existing personal todos.
 Try the mutation in GraphiQL, passing the Authorization token to delete a todo"
 ---